hooray4me/m3u2strm/README.md

 2. Inside embyroot folder, create a folder called `streaming`
 3. Inside the streaming folder create 2 sub folders: one called `tvshows` and one called `movies`
 4. Set your emby user as the owner of embyroot and sub-folders with command `sudo chown -r emby:emby embyroot`
-5. Change to the emby user (On Ubuntu you can run: `sudo su -s /bin/bash emby')
+5. Change to the emby user (On Ubuntu you can run: `sudo su -s /bin/bash emby`)
 6. Inside the `embyroot` folder clone this repo (requires git to be installed) with the command: `git clone https://github.com/EagleMitchell/m3u2strm.git`
 7. Create cron jobs to run these scripts once a day.
 In this example, we run tvshows at 12:10 and movies at 12:20... replace user/password and paths accordingly.